OpenVisualCloud/Media-Transport-Library/python/README.md

 IMTL leverage SWIG, found at <https://github.com/swig/swig/tree/master>, to transform C APIs into a binding layer that Python can utilize.

+Before using the Python binding, please ensure that IMTL is [built](../doc/build.md) and the NIC is [set up](../doc/run.md) correctly.

 ## 1. Build and install swig

 Following the build and installation guide from the SWIG GitHub repository at <https://github.com/swig/swig/tree/master>.